 Using the Para SDK

-The Para SDK provides multiple authentication methods including email and phone.
-Here’s how to implement these methods in your Flutter application.
+The Para SDK v2 provides a unified authentication flow that automatically handles both new and existing users.
+Here’s how to implement authentication in your Flutter application.

 Beta Testing Credentials In the BETA Environment, you can use any email ending in @test.getpara.com (like dev@test.getpara.com) or US phone numbers (+1) in the format (area code)-555-xxxx (like (425)-555-1234).
 Any OTP code will work for verification with these test credentials.
 These credentials are for beta testing only.
 You can delete test users anytime in the beta developer console to free up user slots.